Arnolfini Portrait: Description

 Jan van Eyck's characteristic Early Netherlandish style depicts the scene with a high level of detail.
 The painting is generally in very good condition, though with small losses of original paint and damage, which have mostly been retouched.
 Infrared reflectograms of the painting show many small alterations, or pentimenti, in the underdrawing: to both faces, to the mirror, and to other elements.
 The couple is shown in an upstairs room with a chest and a bed in it during early summer as indicated by the fruits on the cherry tree outside the window.
-The room probably functioned as a reception room, as it was the fashion in France and Burgundy where beds in reception rooms were used for seating, except, for example, when a mother with a new baby received visitors.
+The room probably functioned as a reception room, as was the fashion in France and Burgundy where beds in reception rooms were used for seating, except, for example, when a mother with a new baby received visitors.
 The window has six interior wooden shutters, but only the top opening has glass, with clear bulls-eye pieces set in blue, red and green stained glass.

-The two figures are very richly dressed; despite the season both their outer garments, his tabard and her dress, are trimmed and fully lined with fur.
+The two figures are very richly dressed; despite the season both their outer garments, his tabard and her houppelande, are trimmed and fully lined with fur.
 The furs may be the especially expensive sable for him and ermine or miniver for her.
-He wears a hat of plaited straw dyed black, as often worn in the summer at the time.
+He wears a hat of plaited straw dyed black, as was often worn in summer at this time.
 His tabard was more purple than it appears now (as the pigments have faded over time) and may be intended to be silk velvet (another very expensive item).
 Underneath he wears a doublet of patterned material, probably silk damask.
-Her dress has elaborate dagging (cloth folded and sewn together, then cut and frayed decoratively) on the sleeves, and a long train.
-Her blue underdress is also trimmed with white fur.
+The woman holds her long, full skirts up, revealing a blue underdress also trimmed with white fur.
+Her robe has elaborate dagging (cloth folded and sewn together, then cut and frayed decoratively) on the sleeves, and a long train.
+The gown is pleated by a belt.

 Although the woman's plain gold necklace and the rings that both wear are the only jewellery visible, both outfits would have been enormously expensive, and appreciated as such by a contemporary viewer.
 There may be an element of restraint in their clothes (especially the man) befitting their merchant status – portraits of aristocrats tend to show gold chains and more decorated cloth, although "the restrained colours of the man's clothing correspond to those favoured by Duke Philip of Burgundy".